-But we have yet to apply these observations to the issue of how the many different de facto church bodies stand vis-à-vis the una sancta Church of the Creed.
-Albin Michel, writing in the Dictionnaire de théologie catholique, the most elaborate reference work produced by a predominantly Neo-Scholastic theological culture, argues that a holiness capable of constituting a legitimising mark of the Church is present among those in communion with the Roman See but absent from the rest.11 thetic reading of the evidence, or the arguments, he intends to present.
+But we have yet to apply these observations to the issue of how the many different defacto church bodies stand vis-à-vis the una sancta Church of the Creed.
+Albin Michel, writing in the Dictionnaire de théologie catholique, the most elaborate reference work produced by a predominantly Neo-Scholastic theological culture, argues that a holiness capable of constituting a legitimising mark of the Church is present among those in communion with the Roman See but absent from the rest.!!

 Michel organises his case under the two headings we have already encountered-holiness of principles, holiness of members.
-But he prefaces his material by a preliminary consideration of what he calls "favourable prejudices": prior considerations which might dispose us towards a sympa-
+But he prefaces his material by a preliminary consideration of what he calls "favourable prejudices": prior considerations which might dispose us towards a sympathetic reading of the evidence, or the arguments, he intends to present.